ntavelis/dockposer/README.md

 With this composer-plugin by declaring the php extensions in your composer.json, you get the additional benefit of keeping in sync the required extensions with your dockerfile definitions.

+## Prerequisites

+The package will generate `docker` and `docker-compose` files.
+So I assume you have them installed in your system.

 ## Installation

 1. Require the plugin.